jezcope/librarycarpentry-website/about.md

 ## What is Library Carpentry?

 Library Carpentry is software skills training aimed at the needs and requirements of library professionals.
-Training takes places in face-to-face workshops where one or more of the developed modules are taught.
+Training takes place in face-to-face workshops where one or more of the developed modules are taught.
 Modules are also made available online (CC BY, published via GitHub Pages) for self-directed study or for adaption and reuse by library professionals.

 Library Carpentry is in the commons and for the commons.
 It is not tied to any institution or person.